dingherself/femphilaz/2025-instructions-to-reviewers.md

 ---
 layout: default
-title: 2025 Instructions to Reviewers (Draft)
+title: 2025 Instructions to Reviewers
 ---

-# 2025 Instructions to Reviewers (Draft)
+# 2025 Instructions to Reviewers

 We want to express our thanks again for offering your time to review submissions for the conference.
 FemPhilAZ 2025 would not be possible without you; we really appreciate your support.